natalieagus/50002-2022/_notes/p_asyncio.md

 <br>

-*   The worst case latency for *disk* is 0.8ms despite having the highest priority, because it has to acccount for service time for the *keyboard*, if the keyboard service has just started when interrupt by disk arrives.
+*   The worst case latency for *disk* is 0.8ms despite having the highest priority, because it has to account for service time for the *keyboard*, if the keyboard service has just started when interrupt by disk arrives.

 *  The worst case latency for *printer* is 1.3 because it has to take into account the scenario that the *keyboard* has just started when the interrupt by *printer* and *disk* arrive.
 	> The printer, which has lower priority than disk will have to wait for both disk and keyboard to finish execution before it can be serviced.